UrsKR/updates-r-simple/README.md

 When setting out, my goal was to create an auto-updater that did not not force me to depend on a major framework, or required my dependencies to be signed.

 #### Current Topic of Interest
-Promoting the library to Maven Central
+Including a changelog for new versions

+## Maven Coordinates
+The project is in Maven Central at ``de.idos.updates:updates-core:1.0.0``

 ## To Build
 * You need JDK 6